 Also, the two conditions tend to affect different areas of the spine, with hyperkyphosis mainly involving the thoracic spine, and hyperlordosis affecting the cervical and lumbar spinal sections.

 The ways in which the two conditions affect the body’s appearance also differ with hyperkyphosis causing an excessive rounding forward of the upper back and shoulders known as roundback, and hyperlordosis causing the buttocks and abdomen to protrude excessively, giving the body a swayback appearance.

-Treatment needs will be case-specific and guided by condition type, whether structural or non-structural, and considering its severity.
+Kyphosis and lordosis treatment needs will be case-specific and guided by condition type, whether structural or non-structural, and considering its severity.

 Here at the Scoliosis Reduction Center, I have experience treating a wide range of spinal conditions, including hyperkyphosis and hyperlordosis.